I wonder if the writer of this re read their article and realised that they’re actually just picking on a child for

 A lot of girls idolize Marilyn Monroe, but she was a adulteress and didn’t she die of a drug overdose?

 To me, it sounds like this writer got free reign to write what they want so they started to rant because they’ve got some kind of beef.
-Pretty petty if you ask me.posted almost 5 years ago
+Pretty petty if you ask me.posted about 5 years ago

 Umm, what the hell is wrong with nylong mag?